khagesh-bonde/Healthcare-Premium-Prediction-using-ML-main/Healthcare-Premium-Prediction-using-ML-main/README.md

-# Healthcare-Premium-Prediction-using-ML
+# 💡 Healthcare Premium Prediction using Machine Learning

 Healthcare Premium Prediction ML project that estimates annual insurance cost based on demographic, medical, and lifestyle factors.
-Built using Scikit-learn with dual age-based models and deployed as an interactive Streamlit web app with professional UI and real-time prediction.
+Built using Scikit-learn with dual age-based models and deployed as an interactive Streamlit web app with a professional UI and real-time prediction.

 ---

 ## 📌 Project Overview

 Insurance premium pricing depends on multiple factors such as age, medical history, smoking habits, BMI category, employment type, income, and genetic risk.

-This project builds a predictive model to estimate the annual premium amount using supervised machine learning techniques.
+This project builds a predictive model to estimate the annual insurance premium using supervised machine learning techniques.

 ---